 It is there, promote it!

-Development of the electric vehicle sector has been patchy to say the least with initial focus upon the vehicles themselves, leaving battery power woefully short of investment, and now battery power is catching up, why aren’t EV companies looking to educate the wider driving public?
+Development of the electric vehicle sector has been patchy to say the least, with initial focus upon the vehicles themselves leaving battery power woefully short of investment, now that battery power is catching up, why aren't EV companies looking to educate the wider driving public?